 PIRLS 2016 is the fourth cycle of the IEA Progress in International Reading Literacy Study (PIRLS), an assessment of reading comprehension that has been monitoring trends in student achievement at five-year intervals in countries around the world since 2001.

 The PIRLS 2016 assessment will provide internationally comparative data about how well children read after four years of primary schooling.
-Like the previous PIRLS cycles, the study will also collect extensive information about home supports for literacy, curriculum and curriculum implementation, instructional practices, and school resources in each participating country.
+Like the previous PIRLS cycles (conducted in 2001, 2006, and 2011), the study will also collect extensive information about home supports for literacy, curriculum and curriculum implementation, instructional practices, and school resources in each participating country.

-Argentina (Buenos Aires), Austria, Bahrain, Barbados, Belgium (Flemish), Belgium (French), Belize, Botswana, Bulgaria, Canada (with Ontario and Quebec as benchmarking systems), Caribbean Territories, Chile, Chinese Taipei, Colombia, Czech Republic, Denmark, England, Finland, France, Georgia, Germany, Hong Kong SAR, Hungary, Iran, Ireland, Israel, Italy, Jordan, Kazakhstan, Kuwait, Lithuania, Malta, Morocco, Netherlands, New Zealand, Norway, Oman, Philippines, Poland, Portugal, Qatar, Russian Federation, Saudi Arabia, Singapore, Slovak Republic, Slovenia, South Africa, Spain (with Andalusia as a benchmarking system), Sweden, Trinidad and Tobago, Turkey, United Arab Emirates (with Abu Dhabi and Dubai as benchmarking systems), and United States.
+Argentina (Buenos Aires), Australia, Austria, Azerbaijan, Bahrain, Belgium (Flemish), Belgium (French), Botswana, Bulgaria, Canada (with Ontario and Quebec as benchmarking systems), Chile, Chinese Taipei, Czech Republic, Denmark, Egypt, England, Finland, France, Georgia, Germany, Hong Kong SAR, Hungary, Iran, Ireland, Israel, Italy, Jordan, Kazakhstan, Kuwait, Lithuania, Malta, Morocco, Netherlands, New Zealand, Northern Ireland, Norway, Oman, Poland, Portugal, Qatar, Russian Federation, Saudi Arabia, Singapore, Slovak Republic, Slovenia, South Africa, Spain (with Andalusia as a benchmarking system), Sweden, Trinidad and Tobago, United Arab Emirates (with Abu Dhabi and Dubai as benchmarking systems), and United States.

 Led by the TIMSS & PIRLS International Study Center at Boston College, United States, the management consortium also includes the IEA Secretariat, the IEA Data Processing and Research Center, Statistics Canada, and the Educational Testing Service.
 The study's co-directors are Dr Michael Martin and Dr Ina Mullis.
 The international coordination of the study is carried out in cooperation with the national research coordinators of participating countries.